 Priorities for merchants ahead of the deadline

-I think it’s worth mentioning at this point that EMVCo’s specifications are largely based on a theoretical idea of a checkout page.
-Once the PSD2/ RTS/ SCA regulation comes into effect and merchants open up their data pipeline to issuing banks, I think we’ll see that in practice some of the data points are either not often used or are used in a different way to how EMVCo expects.
+It is worth mentioning at this point that EMVCo’s specifications are largely based on a theoretical idea of a checkout page.
+Once the PSD2/ RTS/ SCA regulation comes into effect and merchants open up their data pipeline to issuing banks, we’ll see that in practice some of the data points are either not often used or are used in a different way to how EMVCo expects.
 Furthermore, some other data points may be detrimental to merchants and need to be leveraged carefully.

 For example, the 3DS v2.1 specification regarding shipping address splits it into separate ‘house number’ and ‘street name’ fields.
 In practice, most checkout pages will have just one address field and the customer will know to put both the house number and street name into that field.